foundry-vtt-community/wiki.js/basics/Compendia.md

 Each Compendium can only contain one type of document: Actors, Items, Journal Entries, Macro Commands, Playlists, Rollable Tables or Scenes.
 Data contained in compendium packs are not loaded until needed, reducing the amount of data that a particular user must load when first joining a game.

-## Createing and Using Compendium Pack
+## Creating and Using Compendium Pack

 A Compendium can be easily created in any World.
 First, navigate to the Compendiums Sidebar Tab, and then click the `Create Compendium` button.
 Enter the name of the Compendium (for example "Player Characters") and choose the type of document that will be contained in from the Document Type dropdown.
 After your Compendium has been created, clicking upon the Compendium name in the Sidebar will open a new window that will allow you to drag and drop from a Sidebar Tab into the Compendium.